16 Best Cities in California

 Lake Sonoma near Healdsburg

 Healdsburg is an easy weekend getaway destination from San Francisco.
-Visitors are delighted by the wide selection of places to stay.
-There are upscale bed and breakfast hotels like the Belle de Jour Inn and the Camellia Inn, as well as luxury accommodations like the four-star Hotel Healdsburg and the Hotel Les Mars, a Relais & Châteaux property with lavishly decorated guest rooms and an excellent farm-to-table restaurant.
+You can stay at upscale bed and breakfast hotels like the Belle de Jour Inn and the Camellia Inn, as well as luxury accommodations like the four-star Hotel Healdsburg and the Hotel Les Mars, a Relais & Châteaux property with lavishly decorated guest rooms and a casual farm-to-table restaurant.

 Stanford University, Palo Alto